International9/Quake-Unity-Movement/README.md

 The collision detection helper function 'Helpers.GetSafeEndPos' which is used to offset the end position of a trace so the player could be immediately spawned there can (under certain circumstances) sometimes fail (probably cause it wasn't written by me).

-I've worked on the controller since and it seems like problems usually refrain from happening but still weird stuff could occur so keep an eye out for that.
+I've worked on the controller since and it seems like problems usually never happen but still weird stuff could occur so keep an eye out for that.

 if anybody finds issues, problems, errors, fails, etc... please let me know, so I would know to check it out.